PurpleLightBlue/LdnStockExchange/README.md

 # London Stock API

 My implementation of the API is something of a compromise given time restrictions, but I decided to progress with a Domain Driven Design approach which lends itself to SOLID optimisation as well where possible.
-I also tried to follow a clean architecture pattern with how I arranged my projects.
+I also tried to follow a clean architecture pattern with how I arranged my projects.<br />

 There are other ways which the same functionality could be achieved and if this were something that were to become a real stock exchange I would suggest a different approach which would be more complicated.
-These other approaches will be covered later.
+These other approaches will be covered later. <br />

 ## Solution Structure
 So given the above I determined my solution would have separate project for each of the clean architecture type layers as well as a test project.
-So we have:
+So we have:<br />

 *	StockAPI – which contains the top level WebAPI.
 This is where I anticipated trades would be posted to and calls to fetch stocks etc from some client app.
 *	StockAPI.
 Application – this is where I wanted to hold my business logic.
 In this simple example there is not a huge amount of business logic going on in addition to CRUD style pass through methods but what there is, is here.
 I opted to use Services relating to the domain models as often the logic was acting on collections of a domain model or made use of other resources that would not be appropriate in a domain model (I’m thinking of the method to insert a trade and update the average stock value).